 Showing professionalism, not artistry

 Anthony Bourdain considered cooking as a craft.
 He preferred hiring professionals who worked solely for the dough—regardless of their love for cooking—over anyone who called themselves an ‘artist’.
 He didn’t think artists were inclined to arrive at work on time or satisfy diners.
-In short, he thought it okay to not being in love with your work and to work only for money, as long as you’re doing a high-standard, professional-level job.
+In short, he thought it okay to not be in love with your work and to work only for money, as long as you’re doing a high-standard, professional-level job.

 Checking the office toilets